igorkosta/igorkosta.github.io/source/_posts/self-sabotage.md

 The recognition that you don't always have to have whatever it is you want - is very liberating.

-Supressing what you want is not the way to go.
+Suppressing what you want is not the way to go.
 You have to radically accept that you don't have what you want and it's not a catastrophe.

 `Radical Acceptance` has to be a regular practice.
 Radical acceptance doesn't mean you don't try to change things because you only have to radically accept the moment you're in and the past but you can try to change the next moment.
 You can't change anything if you don't accept it in the first place because you will try to change something that you think is reality.